 Even before COVID-19, the lack of affordable housing for people with the lowest incomes was a problem that had become overwhelming.
-Rents are rising, wages at the bottom of the labor market are flat, and more people are renting their homes than ever before.
-Yet, the supply of affordable housing has not kept pace.
+Rents are rising, wages are not keeping up with the increases in rent or inflation, households are struggling to keep up with rent and are facing eviction filings at pre-pandemic levels, and homelessness is increasing.
+Yet, federal investments in affordable housing have not kept pace.

-Nationwide, the shortage of affordable and available rental homes for extremely low-income households runs in the millions -- and it is getting more acute.
+Nationwide, the shortage of affordable and available rental homes for extremely low-income households runs in the millions - and it is getting more acute.
 As a result, millions of the lowest-income and most marginalized people cannot afford a decent place to call home.
-Every state and every congressional district is impacted.
+Those who are most marginalized - including people of color, people with disabilities, women and LGBTQ individuals, and others - are most impacted.
+Every state and every congressional district are impacted.

-The response by the federal government remains woefully inadequate.
 Federal programs exist to provide affordable housing to Americans with the lowest incomes, but Congress has never agreed to spend anywhere near the amount necessary to address the problem comprehensively.
 As a result, three-fourths of people with incomes low enough to be eligible for rental assistance receive no help from the government.
 Families are often forced to make difficult choices between paying rent, utility bills, and buying groceries or visiting their doctor.
-In worst cases, they become homeless.
+In worse cases, they become homeless.
+Homelessness and housing poverty is a policy choice, and we must build the political will to end this crisis once and for all.